korhankemalkaya/NeRFlect/README.md

 ## Potential Applications
 - **Augmented Dataset Generation:** Enhance AI-driven human visual datasets by simulating diverse camera angles and perspectives using NeRFlect, promoting the training of more robust models.
 - **Avatar Creation for Virtual Worlds:** Automate personalized avatar generation for VR and AR platforms, offering users a comprehensive 360-degree 3D view of their digital existence.

+## Report

+For an in-depth exploration of the project, including methodologies, experiments, and results, please refer to the [Project Report](report/report.pdf).

 ## Installation